 |Further details indoors|

 The house is available for weekly rentals, and all linen, logs and heating/electricity is included.
 The house has a fully kitted out kitchen with all mod cons, three double bedrooms, two reception rooms, boot/utility room, downstairs cloakroom, WiFi, playstation 3, iPod speakers and a log burner.
 It is ideal for pets with access to our orchard via its own terrace and all rooms can fit a cot.
-We have left a box of toys, a travel cot and high chair for young families, and a range of DVDs and games for older children and our 15ft trampoline and table tennis table are available for all to use.
+We have left a box of toys, two travel cots and two high chairs for young families, and a range of DVDs and games for older children and our 15ft trampoline is available for all to use.
 A great deal of care has been taken to make the Milk House feel warm, cosy and be exceedingly comfortable.
 Cosy sofas, cotton sheets, feather duvets and pillows all add to the feeling of a home from home.
 The kitchen has everything a keen cook should need and we have a vast selection of books in the antique dresser to complete your holiday.

 |Further details outdoors|

-The terrace looks out onto our orchard, there is a barbeque, table tennis table and a trampoline.
+The terrace looks out onto our orchard, there is a barbeque, and a trampoline.
 You park by the Milk house in our own private parking area with room for many cars.
 You have a view over our own fields and wood, which have a few cattle and sheep looked after by Tony who is always willing to have a chat and involve you as much or as little as you like.
 There is a vegetable patch with seasonal produce which you are welcome to pick.
 You can walk up to the Salisbury Plain through our woods.
-We have left Ordnance Survey maps in the cottage.

 Please pick up after your dog.
 Please keep your dog on a lead around the livestock and shut all the gates after you.